reubenberghan/100-days-of-code/r1-log.md

 Able to continue with the webpack guides and have found a couple of things.

 First still unsure about how the Tree Shaking feature works as the follwoing the examples I was unable to see this in action.
 Also unsure where the definition of marking files as side-effect-free is required, the guides mention the package.json but it is not explicit whether this is my projects packag.json or the 3rd party libraries...

+### R1D14
+Continued with the webpack guides and was able to get the prod build to add the hash to the extracted css files.

+Also integrated the webpack-dev-server and webpack-cli into my js-dev-env project replacing the need for manageing a separate srcServer.js file and build.js file while still getting the same benefits.
+Using the webpack-dev-server has also allowed me to leverage the HMR benefits of webpack in my dev build.

+Tomorrow I will need to look at the prod deploy steps and plan my next project, a meal plan with shopping list app.
+I will be able to use my js-dev-env as a starting point for the tooling and build chain and react for the front end library.
+Firstly I will need to test out how integrating react and the necessary packages into my dev env.